 Once you have all the steps planned out, the execution phase comes.
 Set out a target duration to complete the course creation process.
 Don’t get overwhelmed by the amount of the content you will have to create.
 Break them down into topics & sub-topics, they create them within your planned time frame.

 LAUNCH YOUR ONLINE COURSE PLATFORM

 You can choose to launch them either on your own website, or some marketplace.
-With Spayee, we provide you with a complete white-labelled course selling platform, which you can trust with your business.
+With Spayee, we provide you with a complete white-labeled course selling platform, which you can trust with your business.

 To know more, how to set-up your own branded education business, begin here.

 The E-learning business is booming in 2020.
 If you are selling or planning to sell your online courses, doing things that can improve your sales process would be beneficial to your whole organization.
 One of the simplest routes to boosting your online teaching ROI is to stop with the online course marketplace.
 Instead, just sell online courses from your own website.